enplotz/ienv/README.md

 Alternatively, you can also try "Solarized Dark Patched" color theme for your terminal ([mbadolato/iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/#solarized-dark---patched)).

+Do not set the color contrast too high via iTerms slider, or else you will get fancy triangles in the status line (which took me forever to debug!).

 ### Optional

 For faster and better fuzzy search results install **ag** the silver searcher: